-Generally, under the Fair Labor Standards Act (FLSA), employers may take a tip credit against their tipped employees' wages and pay them at lower hourly wage rates, provided employees customarily and regularly receive at least \$30 per month in tips, are given proper notice of the tip credit, and receive enough tips to earn at least the full minimum wage.
+Generally, under the Fair Labor Standards Act, employers may take a tip credit against their tipped employees' wages and pay them at lower hourly wage rates, provided employees customarily and regularly receive at least \$30 per month in tips, are given proper notice of the tip credit, and receive enough tips to earn at least the full minimum wage.

 At present, 43 states and the District of Columbia provide for a tip credit.
-Only Alaska, California, Minnesota, Montana, Nevada, Oregon, and Washington prohibit tip credits.
+Only Alaska, California, Minnesota, Montana, Nevada, Oregon and Washington prohibit tip credits.

-The DOL historically has limited the amount of non-tip-producing work tipped employees can perform at a tip credit rate to 20% of their work time (commonly referred to as the "80/20" rule).
-In November 2018, the DOL-under the Trump administration-purported to rescind the 80/20 rule in favor of a more flexible standard, but new regulations implementing the standard never took effect.
+The DOL historically has limited the amount of work that does not produce tips that tipped employees can perform at a tip credit rate to 20% of their work time, commonly referred to as the 80/20 rule.

+In November 2018, the DOL under the Trump administration purported to rescind the 80/20 rule in favor of a more flexible standard, but new regulations implementing the standard never took effect.